nim-lang/Nim/readme.md

 PCRE and OpenSSL.
 Nim hosts a zip package containing known working versions of the required DLLs [here](https://nim-lang.org/download/dlls.zip).

-Finally, once you have finished the build steps (on Windows, Mac or Linux) you should add the ``bin`` directory to your PATH.
+Finally, once you have finished the build steps (on Windows, Mac, or Linux) you should add the ``bin`` directory to your PATH.

 See also [rebuilding the compiler](doc/intern.rst#rebuilding-the-compiler).